SixXS

 • Always include clear descriptive information about your problem or inquiry.

-• When using AICCU, check that you are using the latest version, and of course please specify where the binary comes from.
+• When using AICCU, check that you are using the latest version, and of course please specify where the binary comes from, also run it with the 'verbose true' flag and provide the output of that.

 • Always provide your NIC handle and if applicable the Tunnel or Route IDs you wish to discuss.